dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 is described.
 Fin is quite possibly the simplest way to build BFT Consensus in a DAG, yet it is extremely efficient.
-It operates in a view-by-view manner that guarantees that when the network is stable, only two network latencies are required to reach consensus on all the transactions that have accumulated in the DAG.
+It operates in a view-by-view manner that guarantees that when the network is stable, only two broadcast latencies are required to reach consensus on all the transactions that have accumulated in the DAG.
 Importantly, the DAG never has to wait for Consensus steps/timers to spread transactions.

 This post is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.